55: No Such Thing As Samurai Nail Clippers

 They have news updates.
 This is my version of news updates.

 But how do you stop yourself from being eaten?
-Basically, you're.
-There's just a lot of other messages going, well, shit.
+Basically, there's just a lot of other messages going, well, shit.

 Now I'm going to get eaten and spend the last hour of my life afraid.